Keith-Web3/Keith-Web3/README.md

 Frontend Developer
 ------------------

 Hi again, I'm Olorunnishola Olamilekan, a passionate frontend developer from Nigeria with a drive to learn and grow.
 With one and a half years of experience in creating amazing user experiences, I'm always seeking new challenges and opportunities to further my skills.
-I'm also an undergraduate student of Unilag studying chemical engineering and when I'm not busy crafting beautiful interfaces, I love nothing more than immersing myself in fascinating wildlife documentaries 😻 and the hilariously irreverent humor of Family Guy 😏.
+I'm also an undergraduate student of Unilag studying chemical engineering and when I'm not busy crafting beautiful interfaces, I love nothing more than immersing myself in fascinating wildlife documentaries 😻 and the irreverent humor of Family Guy 😏.
 I'm excited to see where my journey takes me next! 😃

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [olorunnisholaolamilekan@gmail.com](mailto:olorunnisholaolamilekan@gmail.com)
-* 🧠  I'm learning ReactJS
+* 🧠  I'm currently learning React + Typescript

 ### Skills